-Connect a gauge set to the access ports (See "Access to the System and Gauges").
+Connect a gauge set to the access ports.

 Connect the gauge center hose to a high vacuum pump.
 Start the pump and slowly open the suction gauge hand wheel.
-As the vacuum drops below 20 inches, open both hand wheels fully.
+As the vacuum drops below 20 inches open both hand wheels fully.